pass-me-dachips/gce/README.md

-  [Google Compute Engine](https://cloud.google.com/compute), or [Microsoft Azure Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/), which offers such flexibility, multiple developers can work on the same code base at the same time, although on different files to avoid data overwritting and breaches.
+  [Google Compute Engine](https://cloud.google.com/compute), or [Microsoft Azure Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/), which offers such flexibility, multiple developers can work on the same code base at the same time, although on different files to avoid data overwritting and breaches:
   _View the official documentation to learn more_.
-In this case, your project is also stored on a dedicated server, which enhances the risk of data loss even without a VCS, and promotes portability as any device can work on the codebase.
+Your project is also stored on a dedicated server, which enhances the risk of data loss even without a VCS, and promotes portability as any device can work on the codebase.
 Note that exposing a service is generally super insecure.
 GCE recommends wrapping these services with more powerful software, e.g., [Nginx](https://www.nginx.com/), [NGROK](https://ngrok.com).
 Set up a strong firewall configuration to block unauthorized IPs.

 ## Getting Started with GCE